Saint Louis Missouri

 Saint Louis: The City That Keeps Surprising

 St. Louis sits at the confluence of the Missouri and Mississippi rivers in the middle of the country, 380 km south of Chicago and 950 km north of New Orleans.
-It was the staging point for the Lewis and Clark Expedition in 1804 and the westernmost city of consequence in the US for several decades afterward - the “Gateway to the West” label comes from this period, not from the arch, which was built in 1965.
+It was the staging point for the Lewis and Clark Expedition in 1804 and the westernmost city of consequence in the US for several decades afterward.
+The “Gateway to the West” label comes from this period, not from the arch, which was built in 1965.
 The city has had a rough run since mid-century deindustrialisation, but it retains legitimate cultural assets and a cost of living that makes visitors from coastal cities feel like something is miscalculated.

 The Gateway Arch